HomeEducationOhio clergy turn tables on FFRF atheist group: "Wisconsin youth would benefit...

 Recently the Ohio legislature passed a law at the end of the 2023-24 session signed by Governor Mike DeWine requiring local school boards to adopt a policy on released-time religious instruction.
 This new statute opens the door for released-time in every school district in the state, like in Wisconsin, where students are permitted to be dismissed for 1-3 hours per week for religious instruction.

-In the clergy letter, the faith leaders added, “Thank you for your dedicated service to the families of your Wisconsin school district.
-A 2024 nationwide scientific poll of 1,000 registered voters conducted by RMG Research found more than three-quarters of Americans believe public school students need moral and character education.
-Additionally, more than half of Americans believe the Bible should be used for that moral and character education.
-As lead clergy from one hundred-sixteen congregations across Ohio, we are asking that your school district consider utilizing a released time religious program called LifeWise Academy.”
+In the clergy letter, faith leaders from one hundred-sixteen congregations across Ohio encouraged Wisconsin school boards to utilize LifeWise Academy in their districts.
+The clergy cited a 2024 nationwide scientific poll of 1,000 registered voters conducted by RMG Research that found more than three-quarters of Americans believe public school students need moral and character education.
+The clergy also mentioned that more than half of Americans believe the Bible should be used for that moral and character education.

-The same year lead clergymen from 150 Ohio congregations declared 2019 as “The Year of the Bible,” the Ohio-based LifeWise Academy launched its two initial Ohio school district pilots.
+The Ohio-based LifeWise Academy launched its two initial Ohio school district pilots the same year lead clergymen from 150 Ohio congregations declared 2019 as “The Year of the Bible.”
 Today, LifeWise Academy enrolls nearly 50,000 students from almost 600 public schools across more than 29 states.
-LifeWise has a strong presence in Ohio with 337 school districts presently enrolled.
+Consequently, LifeWise has a strong presence in Ohio with 337 school districts presently enrolled.

 According to a third-party independent study by Thomas P. Miller & Associates, when LifeWise is implemented in schools struggling with post-COVID attendance, even though LifeWise students are removed from school for a short period of time for Bible education, there turns out to be a net increase in class time.
 In addition, there is a marked improvement in student behavior with In and out-of-school suspensions going down.